-Pitch decks are often content-heavy, filled with facts and figures about business strategy or concept.
+Pitch decks are often content-heavy, filled with facts and figures about business strategy or concepts.
 So when it comes to making them easier to read and understand, remember you can convey a lot of information very quickly with visuals.

 To take your presentation to the next level, there are some best practices and design tips you should keep in mind:

-1. Have brand identity
+1. Have a brand identity